Linda K Sienkiewicz

 • “Are you guys thinking of dessert?”

 …on and on.
 I cracked up when she said “Thanks, you guys, for stopping in” at the end of the evening.
 She gave me a puzzled expression.
-My husband rolled his eyes because he knows this is a pet peeve of mine.
+The husband rolled his eyes because he knows this is a pet peeve of mine.

 I vote for yous